An embedding problem of Noetherian rings into the Witt vectors: Basic set-up

 is finite \'etale and this establishes the proposition. \end{proof}

 Note that $C_1 \cdot C_2$ in the proposition is a finite direct product of normal domains.
 We make a definition of \textit{maximal \'etale extension} in the generality we need.

 \begin{definition} Let $A \hookrightarrow B$ be a torsion free ring extension such that $A$ is a normal domain and $B$ is reduced.
-Then we define the \textit{maximal \'etale extension} of $A$ inside $B$ to be the filtered colimit of all finite \'etale $A$-algebras contained in $B$.
-We will write this extension as $A_B^{\mathrm{\acute{e}t}}$ or just as $A^{\mathrm{\acute{e}t}}$, if no confusion is likey. \end{definition}
+Then we define the \textit{maximal \'etale extension} of $A$ contained in $B$ to be the filtered colimit of all finite \'etale $A$-algebras contained in $B$.
+We will write this extension as $A_B^{\mathrm{\acute{e}t}}$ or just as $A^{\mathrm{\acute{e}t}}$, if no confusion occurs. \end{definition}

 Note that the maximal \'etale extension of $A$ is a sub-algebra of $B$ and it is an integral ind-\'etale extension of $A$.

 \begin{lemma} The maximal \'etale extension $A^{\mathrm{\acute{e}t}}$ is a normal ring. \end{lemma}